indykiss/DataStructures-Algos/Progress.md

     - Web crawler, Search, Commenting, privacy settings, proximity server, top N songs
     - 2 practice interviews with system design
 - Implement trie : done!
 But practice
-- new tech opp to explore in consulting
+- new tech opp to explore in consulting, completely new interview style
+- pause the June tech onsite?  :(
+- have been doing fair amount of SWE job apps, research (youtubes), to create pipeline for if fail FB.
+But maybe need to pivot entirely :(

 # April plan: